*Updated 7/12/2024

 Since Google is now utilizing mobile-first indexing, make sure you have a strong mobile-responsive site.
 Along with that, speed matters.
 If your site is slow, you’ll lose both Google and users alike.

-3. Create a “Keyword Theme” For High-Value Products
+3. Create a “Keyword Theme” for High-Value Products

 I have a strategy that I’ve used for my site copy clients for several years now with great success.
 I call it creating a “keyword theme” or a “keyword profile.”

 Let’s say, for example, that you sell multiple versions of a pocket knife.
 You’ll want to optimize each one for different keywords, increasing your likelihood of catching as many customers as possible no matter what specific language they use.
-One might be optimized for “pocket knife,” another for “swiss army knife,” and another for “folding knife.”
-By doing so, you’ll get visitors to your site with multiple terms.
+One might be optimized for “pocket knife,” another for “Swiss army knife,” and another for “folding knife.”
+By doing this, you’ll get visitors to your site with multiple terms.

-4. Use Content & Long-Tail Keywords
+4. Target Long-Tail Keywords

 Amazon only has product pages and product listings, meaning they have an enormous amount of pages all competing for the same short-tail keywords.